emmercm/www/src/blog/_tree-rings.md

 ---

-You can see the past growth of a tree by cutting it open and looking at its rings.
+It is easy to see the past growth of a tree by cutting it down and measuring its rings.
 Software at your company has growth rings, too.

 I write a lot about [countering](/blog/avoiding-blanket-statements) [negativity](/blog/being-critical-of-past-developers) in software engineering.
 I believe people have a lot of productive solutions available to them.